wp-plugins/jonradio-multiple-themes/readme.txt

 * Beta testing completed.

 == Upgrade Notice ==

+= 3.3 =
+Add Support for Child Themes and other any situation where Stylesheet Name differs from Template Name

 = 3.2 =
 Add Support for P2 Theme and provide "Settings Saved" message